1. Lose Weight

 9. Seek Help for Snoring

 Do you snore, experience daytime fatigue, and have early-morning headaches?
 Then, you may have sleep apnea (OSA).
 In addition to the other side effects, sleep apnea may also cause high blood pressure.
 Check with your doctor if you suspect you have sleep apnea.
-Treating OSA may lower aldosterone levels and improve blood pressure.
+Treating OSA may lower aldosterone levels and improve blood pressure, and give you, a healthy body.

-For some, exercise and diet is not enough to maintain a healthy blood pressure.
+For some, exercise and diet is not enough to maintain a healthy body and a low blood pressure.
 In some cases, people are genetically predisposed to high blood pressure.
 Therefore, if you’ve tried every natural remedy out there and still can’t seem to lower your blood pressure, then medication may be the only solution.

 If this is the case for you, make sure you have a rock solid healthcare plan that meets your prescription drug needs.
 Contact a licensed agent today to discuss your coverage options.
 They’ll ensure that your insurance meets all your healthcare needs.